French Bulldog Temperament, Energy Level, and Lifestyle Fit

 How French Bulldogs Handle Alone Time

-French Bulldogs are prone to separation anxiety if left alone too often.
+French Bulldogs are prone to separation-related behaviors if left alone too often.

 • Destructive behavior